-During the 2012-2013 monitoring period, the Company exercised DWI consents 4094-2 and 7905-1.
-Consent 4094-2 permits the discharge produced water, contaminated stormwater, and water based drilling fluids by deep well injection at the Waihapa Production Station, Bird Road, Stratford.
+During the 2013-2014 monitoring period, the Company exercised DWI consents 4094-2 and 7905-1.
+Consent 4094-2 permits the discharge produced water, contaminated stormwater, water based drilling fluids and hydraulic fracturing fluids, including return fluids, by deep well injection at the Waihapa Production Station, Bird Road, Stratford.
+On 1 November 2013, consent 4094-2 was transferred from the Company to New Zealand Energy Corp (NZEC).
 Consent 7905-1 permits the discharge of heated water, including produced water, at the Manutahi-D wellsite, Lower Ball Road, Kakaramea.
 As required by the special conditions of the DWI consents held by the Company, process monitoring data and injection records have been supplied to the Council, and were reviewed on submission.

-In total 53,959 cubic metres (m3) of fluids were discharged under consent 4094-2, and 23,677 m3 under consent 7905-1.
+In total 18,788 cubic metres (m3) of fluids were discharged under consent 4094-2, and 20,827m3 under consent 7905-1.
 The volume of fluid discharged and the pressure at which it was injected into the receiving formations were within the limits specified in the respective resource consents.

 The Council carried out a total of three inspections of the Company's active DWI sites during the period under review.
 Inspection visits included liaising with on-site staff, identification of the active injection well, viewing the injection well monitoring equipment and injection logs, and spot sampling of the injectate.
-In addition to the DWI inspection visits, active injection sites were visited by Council staff on nine separate occasions in the 2012- 2013 monitoring period for inspections relating to other consents held by the Company for various activities at these sites.
+In addition to the DWI inspection visits, active injection sites were visited by Council staff on four separate occasions in the 2013- 2014 monitoring period for inspections relating to other consents held by the Company for various activities at these sites.